Part of Applied System Dynamics - Communication & prediction

 TA can help make repeating games, scripts or feedback loops in contact visible.

-The Work or PSYCH-K may fit when old assumptions keep steering the conversation.
+The Work or PSYCH-K may fit when old assumptions, beliefs or personal truths keep directing the conversation.

 Communication does not change only through different words, but through a different system behind those words.